celo-org/docs/blog/28-02-2023-build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service/build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service.md

 ## contracts

-- `SwapLab.sol` contains the main contract functions for adding and removing liquidity, and swapping Celo's ERC20 token for $Celo coin.
+- `SwapLab.sol` contains the main contract functions for adding and removing liquidity and swapping Celo's ERC20 token for the $Celo coin.

 - `TestToken.sol` has the asset code we will use for testing the swap contract.

 - Add a new folder named `erc721` under the contract folder.
-  - The OZ's ERC721 contract module with path `@openzeppelin/contracts/interfaces/IERC721.sol` is a standard interface for interacting with a non-fungible tokens on the blockchain.
-But we need to extend its reach so we can mint a membership token with ability to cancel it.
+  - The OZ's ERC721 contract module with path `@openzeppelin/contracts/interfaces/IERC721.sol` is a standard interface for interacting with non-fungible tokens on the blockchain.
+But we need to extend its reach so we can mint a membership token with the ability to cancel it.
 On the frontend, we'll require that users own a membership nft before they can interact with the Dapp.

   - `contracts/interfaces/IERC721Extended.sol`